 We had Smooth Darshan inside the temple though it was holiday time.
 The temple management committee was handling everything nicely.

 After the Darshan, we reached to the market area for breakfast.
 If you are in Gujarat, you can taste sumptuous breakfast at too cheap rates.
-In the mean time, we inquired for the Taxi/tour for the Bet Dwarka and around.
+In the mean time, we inquired for the Taxi/tour for the sightseeing in dwarka and around Bet Dwarka.
 I desperately wanted to visit Bet Dwarka Island.
-There were few counters of Dwarka Darshan Bus and we inquired about the tour.
+There were few counters near the Dwarkadhish Temple who were selling the tickets for Dwarka sightseeing Bus.
+We went towards one of the Dwarka Darshan Bus and inquired about the tour.
 We also inquired for auto which can cost you about 700-800 INR per day and Taxi for INR 1200-1500 per day.

 We spent the time at the beach and Gomati Ghat till the noon.
 The sea was clean with a blue views as far as we can see.The devotees were taking bath at Gomati Ghat, few people were busy in swimming into the sea and we were just sitting over the shore while enjoying the surrounding.